Tag: Idol

 Something strange happens later.
 God directs Moses to create the bronze serpent.
 This is an object made to resemble a created being.
 Depending on how one interprets the Ten Commandments, this directive violates the Ten Commandments.

 The nuance is that the bronze serpent was not meant to be worshiped.
-It was a symbol of God’s healing, , and , and a reminder that the Israelites were reliant upon God.
+It was a symbol of God’s , grace, and , and a reminder that the Israelites were reliant upon God.
 The serpents were a punishment.
 The bronze serpent a tool of healing and a symbol of grace and mercy.

 However, as many good things do, the good became bad.
 The symbol of God’s grace, mercy, and healing became the exact kind of object that was prohibited by the Ten Commandments…an object of worship.